VBOC: Learning the Viability Boundary of a Robot Manipulator using Optimal Control: INTRODUCTION

 Overall, the computation of viability kernels remains an active area of research, with ongoing efforts to develop more efficient and scalable algorithms.
-In this paper we propose a new approach for the numerical approximation of viability kernels of robot manipulators.
+In this paper we propose a new approach for the approximation of viability kernels of robot manipulators.
 Instead of computing the set boundary by iteratively approaching it (as in Active Learning or Hamilton-Jacobi methods), we directly compute states that are \emph{exactly} on the boundary.
 We then use these states to train an NN that approximates the set.
 The main advantage of this approach is that it requires significantly less samples than other data-driven methods.
-Moreover, it does not need to rely on the identification of unfeasible optimization problems, which a solver may fail to solve because of numerical issues rather than because of unfeasibility of the problem, thus leading to incorrect results.
 While our approach is tailored to robot manipulators (or any fully-actuated multi-body system), many of our theoretical results hold for any smooth dynamical system.
-Our tests on robotic systems with 2, 4 and 6 dimensional states show that our method leads to faster and more accurate approximations than state-of-the-art approaches.
+Our tests on systems with 2, 4 and 6 dimensional states show that it leads to faster and more accurate approximations than state-of-the-art approaches.